jnoss/puppet-fail2ban/README.md

  * `purge_jail_dot_d` Boolean value that decides whether `/etc/fail2ban/jail.d/` is purged of files that are not managed by puppet.
    Default value is true.
+ * `iptables_blocktype` Defines the action to set for the banned IP in iptables.
+Default is 'REJECT --reject-with icmp-port-unreachable' or can set this to DROP.

 ## Defining jails ##